pslucas0212/AWS-Technology/README.md

 - S3 Transfer Acceleration - S3 Transfer Acceleration improves content uploads and downloads to and from S3 buckets.

 #### Databases
 - Relational Database Service (RDS) - RDS is a service that makes it easy to launch and manage relational databases.
+Like Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and SQL Server.
 - Aurora - Aurora is a relational database compatible with MySQL and PostgreSQL that was created by AWS.
 - DocumentDB - DocumentDB is a fully managed document database that supports MongoDB.
 - DynamoDB - DynamoDB is a fully managed NoSQL key-value and document database.
 - ElastiCache - ElastiCache is a fully managed in-memory datastore compatible with Redis or Memcached.
 - Neptune - Neptune is a fully managed graph database that supports highly connected datasets.
+Create social media graphs

 #### Migration and Transfer
 - Database Migration Service (DMS) - DMS helps you migrate databases to or within AWS.